honest comparison

 choose Momence if

-Studios already on Momence, content with the current setup, and not yet meaningfully affected by the Xplor pricing pressure.
-Studios whose business model depends materially on Momence's native on-demand video hosting and where moving the library to Vimeo or YouTube would represent a real operational disruption.
+Studios already on Momence, content with the current setup, and not yet meaningfully affected by the post-acquisition pricing pressure.
+Studios whose business model depends materially on Momence's built-in on-demand video hosting and where moving the library to Vimeo or YouTube would represent a real operational disruption.
 Studios where the four-year Momence track record outweighs the structural commitment Junocal makes but cannot yet prove over multiple years.
 There is no urgency to switch off Momence the day Junocal launches; the urgency arrives when Momence's renewal email lands with the post-acquisition pricing.

 Migrating from Momence